 Swimming with dolphins and encountering whales are both incredibly moving experiences.
 The boat ride to the middle of the Ocean is ever breathtaking.

-Make sure to pre-book your Dolphin watching tour before you land in Mauritius in peak seasons otherwise it becomes extremely difficult to get a spot on the boat in last moment.
+Make sure to pre-book your Dolphin watching tour before you land in Mauritius in peak seasons otherwise it becomes extremely difficult to get a spot on the boat in the last moment.